 Resting phagocytes become activated by inflammatory mediators (e.g. bacterial proteins, capsules, peptidoglycan, prostaglandins, complement proteins).
 The result is that they gain the ability to leave the capillaries and enter the tissues towards the site of infection (chemotaxis).

 Phagocytes also produce pattern recognition receptors (PRRs) which recognise and bind to pathogen-associated molecular patterns (PAMPs).
 PAMPs are components of pathogens and can include molecules like peptidoglycan and lipopolysaccharide (LPS).

 This is the directional movement of the phagocyte towards a chemical attractant (chemotaxin).
 Chemotaxins include bacterial products (e.g. endotoxin), injured tissues, complement proteins (C3a, C4a, C5a) and chemical substances produced by leukocytes (leukotrienes).
 Chemotaxins both activate phagocytes and attract them to the target site to mediate their effect.

 Margination, Rolling and Adhesion

 After attachment, the phagocyte internalises the microbe into a phagosome.
 The phagosome then fuses with a lysosome to form a phagolysosome.
-Lysosomes contain digestive enzymes which can destroy the pathogen.
+Lysosomes contain digestive enzymes which can destroy the internalised material.

 Pathogen killing can occur in one of two ways:

 - The oxygen dependent pathway (oxidative burst) involves the generation of reactive oxygen species (ROS) such as the superoxide radical and hydrogen peroxide.
-These highly reactive radical molecules react with proteins, lipids and other biological molecules which effectively kills the pathogen.
+These highly reactive radical molecules react with proteins, lipids and other biological molecules to kill the pathogen.

 Superoxide radicals can also react with the hydrogen peroxide to form powerful hydroxyl radicals, which assist in killing the invading pathogen.

 - The oxygen independent pathway involves the destruction of the pathogen via lysosomal enzymes such as proteases, phospholipases, nucleases and lysozyme.
 These enzymes help in destroying the pathogen primarily by breaking down its cell membrane.
 This a less effective mechanism when compared to the oxygen dependent pathway.

 Clinical Relevance – Chronic Granulomatous Disease (CGD)

 This is a group of inherited diseases caused by a NADPH oxidase deficiency.
 NADPH oxidase is a key enzyme required to produce reactive oxygen species, particularly the superoxide radical.

 The result of this is ineffective phagocytosis, as patients are less able to phagocytose via the oxygen dependent pathway (oxidative burst).
 This leads to persistent inflammation and granuloma formation in many organs as well as persistent infections.